 The DS-260 application can be submitted only online, and only after you have paid your required visa processing fees.
 There might be a few days' delay between the time you pay your fees and when you will be allowed to access the form.

 Go to the Immigrant Visa "Sign In" page of the U.S. Department of State's Consular Electronic Application Center (CEAC) and log in.
 Type in your NVC Case Number (located on the letter you received from NVC) to access the application.
 Then click "Start Now" in the "Applicant Information" section under the heading "IV Application."
 You will also need your Invoice I.D.
 Number.

 The form consists of quite a few pages, which ask you a number of questions.
 There will be biographical questions, such as all names used, all addresses where you have lived, work and educational history, and family member information.

 You will also be asked questions to determine whether you are admissible to the United States.
-(U.S. law has a number of grounds of "inadmissibility," such as commission of crimes, presenting a security risk, or being a likely "public charge," or someone who will require government assistance due to financial need.)
+(U.S. immigration law has a number of grounds of "inadmissibility," such as commission of crimes, presenting a security risk, or being a likely "public charge," or someone who will require government assistance due to financial need.)

 The CEAC system will not let you go on to the next page of the form if you leave any important information blank.
 If you find you can't move forward, look for the error message and red arrow pointing out where you need to supply missing information.

 You must complete this form in English, using English characters only.
 Plan ahead, and have someone ready to help you if you aren't confident in your English-language ability.

 It is important to save your work, preferably after you complete each page of the form.
 The system will "time out" and lose all your work (since the last save) if you let it sit idle too long.
 Look for the "save" button at the bottom of each page.